kseggelke918/kseggelke918.github.io/_posts/2019-10-09-journey_through_scraping.markdown

 Enter stage 3 - bargaining.
 What do I need to do to make sure this all works?
 To make sure that I don't need to start over?
 I had my 1:1 and apparently this has happened before.
 Phew!
 There's a playbook for this!
 I couldn't change the way the website is reacting (despite my best efforts) but I could change what my gem could do.
 I couldn't go as deep as I wanted to, but I could still meet the requirements for the project.
 Skip step 4 and onto step 5 - acceptance.
 I had a plan and I didn't need to start from scratch.
 I tweeked my code and my object attributes to accept the data I could get and added an attribute for the url I could scrape for - I'll be providing this to the user instead of all the attributes I was hoping to get.

 It's been a wild ride, but I think the biggest take-away here is that there is always a way to do it, there's always a work around or a plan B (or C or D...or even Z).
-When life throws you 403 Forbidden errors, you code some lemonade or whatever.
+When life throws you 403 Forbidden errors, you code some lemonade.